 What Does Neptune Look Like Through a Telescope?

 Neptune’s apparent size is a tiny 2.4 arcseconds at its closest approach to us.
-Even with big magnification in a decent sized scope, the best you’ll see is a recognizable disc (rather that a pinprick of light, like a star) with a bluish hue.
+Even with big magnification in a decent-sized scope, the best you’ll see is a recognizable disc (rather than a pinprick of light, like a star) with a bluish hue.

 Use even a small telescope at a magnification of 100x or to see color which is caused by methane in Neptune’s atmosphere absorbing red light and reflecting blue.